 Angkor Wat and Siem Reap

 Cambodia is probably most known for Angkor Wat, the ginormous Buddhist temple complex close to Siem Reap.
 Siem Reap is a lovely little town where you could spend a few nights.
 The busy bars and restaurants are all around Pub Street.
-A little too busy for me so I booked this lovely hostel just next to the river.
+A little too busy for me, so I booked this lovely hostel just next to the river.
 They also have private rooms and a swimming pool!
 In the hostel, you can also book your tour to Angkor Wat.
-The transport for a half-day tour was $13 and a tuk-tuk driver will drive you to the ticket office and the main temples of Angkor Wat.
-You can rent a bicycle as well and visit the temples but please bear in mind the temples are spread over 400 km2!
+The transport for a half-day tour was $13, and a tuk-tuk driver will drive you to the ticket office and the main temples of Angkor Wat.
+You can rent a bicycle and visit the temples, but please bear in mind the temples are spread over 400 km2!
 With the heat, I was pretty happy to be in a tuk-tuk!
 Angkor Wat, the Bayon, Preah Khan and Ta Prohm are some of the most famous temples and show the beautiful Khmer architecture.

 Tickets for Angkor Wat